 - Improved public transport and bus priority

-- Provide safe and effective pedestrian and cycling infrastructure
+- Safe and effective pedestrian and cycling infrastructure.

-- Upgrade the existing road south of the Great Western Highway from two lanes to four lanes including bridge duplication over the M4 Motorway and east facing ramps
+- Existing road south of the Great Western Highway upgraded from two lanes to a four lane divided road including a new bridge over the M4 Motorway and east facing ramps

-- Provide intersections at key future access points to employment lands
+- New intersections for future access to employment lands

-- Provide a shared path for pedestrians and cyclists along the western side of the road corridor.
+- A shared path for pedestrians and cyclists along the western side of the road.